 This course introduces students to a variety of topics within the field of cognition by exploring how the mind extracts information from the environment (attention and perception), stores it for later use (learning and memory), and then retrieves it when it becomes useful (language, problem solving, decision making).
-Offered spring.
-Prerequisite: PSY 101
+Prerequisite: PSY 101 programming, attachment, gender, socio-metrics, intelligence, humor, and additional issues intended to cater to student interests.
+Prerequisite: PSY 101 or CHI 101 Offered fall